 Sources of Mesquite Flour & Mesquite Cooking

-We sell mesquite flour made from pods harvested by hand direct from native velvet mesquite trees (Prosopis velutina) (pods are not picked up from the ground) in Tucson, Arizona.
-We currently sell flour only at our annual Desert Harvesters Mesquite Milling Fiesta and Mesquite Pancake Breakfast held the second Saturday of November.
-It usually sells out within the first hour, so get there early!
+While we do sell mesquite flour made from pods harvested by hand direct from native velvet mesquite trees (Prosopis velutina) (pods are not picked up from the ground) in Tucson, Arizona, we currently do so only at our annual Desert Harvesters Mesquite Fiesta held annually in late June.
+It usually sells out within fast, so get there early!

 Aravaipa Canyon, Arizona